 The Department of Humanities and Social Sciences, which focuses on the areas of humanities, is made up of three Sub-Departments, differing in their focus and approach: Interdisciplinary Cultural Studies, Area Studies and Social and International Relations.
 The Sub-Department of Interdisciplinary Cultural Studies consists of seven courses: Cultural Anthropology, Culture and Representation, Comparative Literature and Arts, Contemporary Thought and Philosophy, Interdisciplinary Japanese Cultural Studies, Interdisciplinary Language Sciences, and Studies on Language, Text and Culture.
 The Sub-Department of Area Studies has nine courses: British Studies, French Studies, German Studies, Russian and East European Studies, Italian / Mediterranean Studies, North American Studies, Latin American Studies, Asian and Japanese Studies, and Korean Studies.
 The Sub-Department of Social and International Relations contains two courses: Interdisciplinary Social Sciences, and International Relations.

 The Department of Interdisciplinary Sciences, which covers fields that integrate arts and sciences, comprises four courses: Science and Technology Studies, Geography and Spatial Design, Informatics, and General System.
-Also, the Department offers five sub-programs: Science and Technology Studies, Geography and Spatial Design, Informatics, General System, and Evolutionary Biology.
+Also, the Department offers six sub-programs: Science and Technology Studies, Geography and Spatial Design, Informatics, General System, Environmental Sciences, and Evolutionary Biology.